What is DNS Lookup and Why Do You Need It?

 How long does DNS propagation take?

-DNS propagation typically takes 24-48 hours globally, but changes can be visible within minutes on some servers.
-Our tool helps you monitor this process across multiple DNS providers.
+DNS propagation typically takes 24-48 hours globally, but changes can be visible within minutes on some servers depending on TTL (Time To Live) settings.
+Our tool helps you monitor this process across multiple DNS providers including Cloudflare and Google DNS.

 Can I check DNS records for subdomains?